cuernodegazpacho/legotrain/README.md

 running in clockwise and counter-clockwise directions.

 This picture shows one among many possible physical realizations of the current track layout.
-Note the blue tiles marking a structured segment.
+Note the blue tiles marking a structured sector.
 The actual positioning of the color tiles must account at least in part for train inertia when stopping or changing speed.
 This kind of effect is already handled by the control software, but needs improvement.
 Since train inertia depends on the number of cars, a future version will